On Fubini type theorems for the Riemann integral: Introduction

 Proof of this statement is based on the definition of definite integral, and passing to the limit under the integral is possible due to the uniform continuity of the function.
 The same arguments can be applied to multiple integrals over more general cases of domains.

-Let us be given a closed, simple Jordan domain $\Omega $ and another open Jordan domain $\Omega_{0} $ that contains the previous one.
+Let we are given a closed, simple Jordan domain $\Omega $ and another open Jordan domain $\Omega_{0} $ that contains the previous one.
 Take some continuous function $f(x,y)$ in this wide domain.
 Then a double integral

 is defined.

 Applying formula (6) ([6, p.
 50]) or taking in [2] $r=1$ and $f_{1} (x)=x$, we can rewrite this double integral as a repeated integral as below:

 here by $\Omega _{x} $ is denoted the intersection of the domain $\Omega $ with lines parallel to ordinate axes.
 Since the domain $\Omega$ is supposed to be simple, this intersection will be some segment $\left[\phi _{1} (x),\phi _{2} (x)\right]$.
 Therefore, the equality \textit{}